 On the other hand, if your ex is telling you how to run your household, thank them for their advice and tell them you’ve got the job covered.

 Utilize parallel parenting.
 If you and your narcissist ex can’t agree on anything, and communicating just seems to generate more conflict, co-parenting may not be a realistic goal.
 Instead, try parallel parenting.
 This means that you stop trying to coordinate house rules, throw birthday parties together, or agree on parenting styles.
 While this “you do you” approach to co-parenting isn’t ideal, it will limit your interactions with your ex and decrease conflict.

 Co-parenting will be more difficult if you react emotionally to your ex, or marinate in a vat of despair over the fact that you’re stuck with them.
 So practice good self-care (eat properly and get enough sleep) and use coping tools such as mindfulness, exercise, therapy, and hobbies to regulate your nervous system.
 You’ll find it easier to psychologically disengage from your narcissist co-parent when you’re able to manage your emotions.

 The key to co-parenting with a narcissist is to minimize opportunities for conflict and watching out for signs of parental alienation.
 Utilizing these strategies won’t change your ex, but it will make life more manageable for you and your children.

 Are you coping with a narcissist co-parent in your divorce?
 Get legal answers and start safeguarding your future today.
-Contact us today for a free confidential consultation.
+Contact us today for an initial confidential consultation.
 Secure your future with your children.
 Call us: 888-888-0919.